 The Department of Physical Education and Recreation offers a curriculum leading to a Bachelor of Arts degree with a major in either Physical Education or Recreation.
-In addition, minors are offered in both areas.
-The Recreation area (major and minor) is located in the catalog on page 365.
-Students majoring in Physical Education may minor in Recreation, or a Physical Education minor may be used with a major in Recreation.
-It is also possible to have a double major in Physical Education and Recreation.
-A dance minor is in the proposal stage.
+In addition, minors are offered in Physical Education, Recreation and Dance.
+Recreation area (Major and Minor) is located in the catalog on page 397.
+Students majoring in Physical Education may minor in Recreation or Dance, or a Physical Education or Dance Minor may be used with a Major in Recreation.

 A Master's Degree in Education with an option in Physical Education is currently being offered.
-See Page 463 in the Graduate Section for details or contact the Department of Physical Education and Recreation Chairperson.
+See Page 492 in the Graduate Section of this catalog for details or contact the Department of Physical Education and Recreation Chairperson.

-REQUIREMENTS FOR THE MAJOR IN PHYSICAL EDUCATION-TEACHING OPTION
+REQUIREMENTS FOR THE MAJOR IN PHYSICAL EDUCATION- TEACHING OPTION